 Set Clear, Measurable Goals

-Your goals should be reasonable, objective targets that are easily tracked.
+Once you have a handle on your sales cycle, it’s time to set goals.
+These should be reasonable, objective targets that are easily tracked.
 They should also address both front-end metrics, such as open rates and click-through rates, and back-end metrics, such as total sales and conversion rates.

 Open rate (OR) and click-through rate (CTR) can be useful high-level, front-end indicators of campaign performance, so it’s a good idea to include them in your initial strategy.
 If you have previous campaigns to compare to, use them as benchmarks against future efforts.